 Maximizing the impact of new technologies requires creating new systems, not just components.
-To be impactful, the lightbulb needed electrification, steam engines needed trains, and creating fertilizer from air required entire plants devoted to the Haaber-bosch process.
+To be impactful, the lightbulb needed electrification, steam engines needed trains, and creating fertilizer from air required entire plants devoted to the Haber-Bosch process.
 They couldn’t just swap out a piece of an existing system.
-Speculative Technology’s model has been designed to create those systems.
+Speculative Technologies' model has been designed to create those systems.

 Coordinated Research Programs

-The program managers don’t just pick projects — they actively make sure everybody is working towards a single system.
+The program leads don’t just pick projects — they actively make sure everybody is working towards a single system.

 Running a number of parallel projects in different organizations has several advantages: it allows us to leverage much more expertise and equipment than we could bring in house; it enables us to explore several competing approaches in parallel; and it enables us to spin up and spin down projects quickly.